NobilityDeviant/Wcofun.com_Downloader/README.md

 and press enter.

 You can usually hold shift and right click inside the folder where the jar is to open the CMD or Terminal in that location.

+> If your command doesn't execute, you need to update your path variables.
+Make an issue or google "How to update Java path for *YOUR OS*"

 # Home